Orson Rehearsed: Plot

 His thoughts turn to his despair at the recutting of Touch of Evil, which he repurposes in imagination as the realization that he is dying.
 He thinks back a few hours to his appearance that afternoon on The Merv Griffin Show, imagining himself as a manic marionette dancing for others’ amusement—the humiliation in having started at the top with Citizen Kane and having ended up doing wine commercials.
 He contemplates the solitary nature of existence before recalling his eighth birthday—the last time that he saw his mother.
 He asserts that his life's greatest mistake was that, when his mother asked him to make a wish before blowing out the candles on his birthday cake, he forgot.

 He repurposes Shakespeare's great Falstaff credo as he mulls over Chimes at Midnight and the role of love: Maybe I did forget, he closes, poignantly, before having a vision of Rita Hayworth and singing a tender paean to domesticity and fatherhood.
 A passionate social activist, Welles' last thoughts are of the future: with the foresight available only to the dead, he mourns his country as the words of a xenophobic reality television president are intercut with Emma Lazarus' hymn to liberty.
 But the body gives out even though the spirit is still willing: it is no longer Welles' problem, it is ours.
-The avatars join together in a secular hymn: Our songs will all be silenced, they sing, but what of it?
+The avatars join in a secular hymn: Our songs will all be silenced, they sing, but what of it?
 Go on singing.
 Go on.
 Go.
 And he does.
 We do.